 We work hard to reduce waste at Mecoco and we love that our customers do too.

-We don't use any plastic in our products (with the exception of the plungers in our soap and lotion bottles).
-All the tins we use for our candles and melts are aluminium, and our jars and soap & lotion bottles are glass.
-So everything can be cleaned and added to your usual recycling collection.
+We don’t use any plastic in our products.
+All the tins we use for our candles and melts are aluminium and our jars are glass, so everything can be cleaned and added to your usual recycling collection.

 Tealight cups: We would love to have your empty metal tealight cups.
 We refill them with our own soy wax and new wicks and you can buy these recycled tealights in boxes of 12.
-If you would like to send us your empty cups (no plastic cups thank you) please send them to 'Woodbank ', Lylestone Road, Kilwinning KA13 7QN.
+If you would like to send us your empty cups (no plastic cups thank you) please send them to Unit 32, Capital Business Park, 11A Drakemyre, Dalry, KA24 5JD.

 We want to make sure that you get the best from your Mecoco candles and melts so here are our top tips and advice for how to melt well .....